AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this paper, we present AION, a novel dual-policy RL framework for indoor aerial ObjectNav with 3D locomotion and zero-shot generalization.
-The design of multi-modal observations and reward functions is exploited to improve both the exploration and goal-reaching performance.
+In this paper, we present AION, a novel dual-policy RL framework for indoor ObjectNav with 3D locomotion and zero-shot generalization.
+The design of multi-modal inputs and reward functions is exploited to improve both exploration and goal-reaching performance.
 AION not only achieves SOTA results on iTHOR, but also validates its real-time performance under realistic drone dynamics.
-In summary, AION unlocks the potential of 3D ObjectNav in indoor environments and provides a practical solution for drone applications.
+In summary, AION unlocks the potential of 3D ObjectNav in indoor environments and provides a solution for drone applications.